For the original "fictional" Two-Gun Kid, see Clay Harder.

 Having returned to the past, Matt resumed his career as a crime-fighter in the Wild West.
 When a time-travelling team of Avengers, led by Hawkeye, arrived in his time, he was happy to ally with them and help them get back to their own time.

-Matt presumably allied with the Pro-Registration forces during Civil War as he remained one the good side of the law and close to She-Hulk although he did not take part in any of the conflicts with heroes.
-He subsequently joined the Initiative and led a team called The Desert Stars in Arizona.
+Matt presumably allied with the Pro-Registration forces during the super-human Civil War, as he remained one the good side of the law and close to She-Hulk although he did not take part in any of the conflicts with heroes.
+After the war, he subsequently joined the 50 States Initiative and was asked to lead a team of heroes called The Desert Stars in Arizona.

 Powers and Abilities